Wanted! People with a passion to end sexual violence.

 - Provide direct support to victims at the hospital emergency room or at the police department

-- Work with police, medical staff and criminal justice professionals to best protect the rights of sexual assault survivors
+- Work with police, medical staff and criminal justice professionals to best protect the rights of sexual assault and human trafficking survivors

 Other volunteer opportunities could include working the front desk and other office tasks, assisting with community outreach and public awareness activities; assisting with legal advocacy, and helping provide maintenance/repairs at the centers.
 Volunteers can work in Kankakee County, Iroquois County, or both.

 Volunteers are also offered continuing education at each monthly volunteer meeting in order keep current on the latest trends in crime, law and medical research.

 To learn more about becoming a Volunteer Advocate, contact our Volunteer Coordinator, Tom Greene at 815-932-7273 or email firstname.lastname@example.org.

 Without this comprehensive training, Volunteer Advocates cannot have direct contact with clients or callers.
 But that doesn’t mean you cannot help end sexual violence!
 There is another way to volunteer with KCCASA + ISAS.

 Even if you do not feel you can serve in crisis situations, there is plenty of other work to be done.
 Our Board of Directors and staff serve on several committees that keep KCCASA + ISAS going.
 We want your help!
 As a Community Ally, you can assist with: